dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Objectives**

-Welcome to my analysis of the 2011 TOUR Championship at East Lake Golf Club, the home course of legendary golfer [Bobby Jones](https://en.wikipedia.org/wiki/Bobby_Jones_(golfer)).
-The primary objective of this project is to:
+Welcome to my analysis of the 2011 TOUR Championship at East Lake Golf Club, the primary objective of this project is to:
 > **Develop an expected strokes model to identify player performance**

 I hope to contribute meaningful insights to the golf community through this project.
 Although the 2011 TOUR Championship took place over a decade ago and the tournament's rules have since changed, its extensive shot-level dataset remains a valuable resource.
 If you happen to come across another complete shot-level dataset, I would greatly appreciate it if you could share it with me!
 I encourage you to check out the js visuals on [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)